ansys/pyfluent/doc/source/user_guide/general_settings.rst

 Define units
 --------------
-The following example shows a comparison between the TUI command and the Python code for setting the unit conversion factors.
+This example shows a comparison between the TUI command and the Python code for setting the unit conversion factors.

 **TUI command**